Certificate of Completion of Training (CCT): guidance for GP trainees

 Satisfactory completion of these posts will allow for direct entry to CT/ST2 level training in one of the four specialties without further competition.

 The BBT scheme is not currently available for application.

 What is the ATCF scheme and how do I apply?

-ATCF scheme stands for 'Accreditation of Transferable Competencies Framework' and refers to a scheme which allows eligible trainees to transfer to a GP training scheme from another approved specialty training programme, with a maximum of six months of previous training able to count towards GP training.
+ATCF stands for 'Accreditation of Transferable Competencies Framework' and refers to a scheme which allows eligible trainees to transfer to GP training from another approved specialty training programme.
+A maximum of six months of previous training may be able to count towards the GP training programme.

-Currently, the approved specialties for the ATC are: anaesthetics, general medicine, obstetrics and gynaecology, paediatrics and psychiatry.
-Emergency medicine and ACCS programmes will be added to the list of approved specialties for 2016 entry, subject to GMC approval.
+Currently, the approved specialties for the ATC are: anaesthetics, general medicine, obstetrics and gynaecology, paediatrics, psychiatry, emergency medicine and ACCS programmes.

 What is the “Prolonged Absence Policy”?

 The Prolonged Absence Policy was introduced in 2011 and applies to any trainee who takes more than six months out of training within the last three months of their training programme.